hungtran84/adv-k8s/1.2-kustomize/lab5/3-patching-a-workload-using-a-json-patch/REAMDE.md

 This lab simply requires an installation of the Kustomize standalone binary ([Kustomize Releases](https://github.com/kubernetes-sigs/kustomize/releases)).
 A comparison of the rendered configurations can be made manually in separate terminals, or you can use a diffing tool like 'delta' to make the comparison.
 To install delta for your OS, see [Delta Installation](https://dandavison.github.io/delta/installation).

-This lab is also required `nginx-ingress` installation from helm OCI repo with the latest version.
-The instruction can be found here https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-helm/

 # Steps

 1. Add a patch to the Kustomization in the overlay to remove the security context.
 Define the patch as a JSON patch.
 It should look like this: